Deuteronomy 1 – Moses Remembers the Journey of Israel from Mount Sinai to Kadesh Barnea

 a.
 Nevertheless: In this context, this is a haunting word.
 It was the exact word in the mouth of the ten fearful spies when they began to give an evil testimony to Israel (Numbers 13:28).

 i.
-Essentially, the ten spies and all Israel said, “We went into the land of Canaan and found it to be a wonderful land, just as the Lord said it would be.
+Essentially, the ten spies and all Israel said, “We went into the land of Canaan and found it to be a wonderful land, just as the LORD said it would be.
 God’s word was true on that point.
-Nevertheless (essentially saying, ‘despite all that’), we don’t believe God when He says He will enable to overcome the enemies of the land and to posses it.”
+Nevertheless (essentially saying, ‘despite all that’), we don’t believe God when He says He will enable to overcome the enemies of the land and to possess it.”

 ii.
 Nevertheless!
 Despite the fact we have seen that God’s word is true, we will not trust Him for great things in the future.
 This is a terrible testimony.